 - 6. Money market mutual funds registered under the Investment Company Act of 1940, provided that the portfolio of any such money market mutual fund is limited to obligations described in paragraphs (1) and (2) of this section and to agreements to repurchase such obligations and that such fund has a short-term rating of "AAAm" by S&P or Aaa by Moody's. - 7.
-Interest bearing bonds or notes of any county, township, city, village, incorporated town, municipal corporation, or school district.
+Interest bearing bonds or notes of any state, county, township, city, village, incorporated town, municipal corporation, or school district.
+These interest bearing bonds include commercial paper, notes, tax anticipation warrants and other debt obligations of such municipalities.
 The bonds shall be registered in the name of the municipality or held under a custodial agreement at a bank.
-The bonds shall have a long-term rating in one of the highest 2 classifications without regard to gradation at the time of purchase by a rating service of nationally recognized expertise in rating bonds of states and their political subdivision. - 8.
-Public Treasurer's Investment Pool created under Section 17 of the State Treasurer Act with a short-term rating of "AAAm" by S&P. - 9.
-A fund managed, operated, and administered by a bank, subsidiary of a bank, or subsidiary of a bank holding company, or as then provided for under the Illinois Public Funds Investment Act, provided that the portfolio of any such fund is limited to dollar-denominated securities described in paragraphs (1), (2), (3), (4), (5), and (6) and (7) of this section and to agreements to repurchase such obligations and provided that the Board has an undivided interest in the assets of the fund.
+The bonds shall have a long-term ratings in one of the highest 2 classifications without regard to gradation of A1/A+ rated or better at the time of purchase by a rating service of nationally recognized expertise in rating bonds of states and their political subdivision.

+- Public Treasurer's Investment Pool created under Section 17 of the State Treasurer Act with a short-term rating of "AAAm" by S&P. - 9.
+A fund managed, operated, and administered by a bank, subsidiary of a bank, or subsidiary of a bank holding company, or as then provided for under the Illinois Public Funds Investment Act, provided that the portfolio of any such fund is limited to dollar-denominated securities described in paragraphs (1), (2), (3), (4), (5), (6) and (7) of this section and to agreements to repurchase such obligations and provided that the Board has an undivided interest in the assets of the fund.
 The securities purchased by the Fund are subject to the quality, diversification, and other requirements of Rule 2A-7 under the 1940 Act and other rules of the SEC. - 10.
 Repurchase agreements pursuant to the Investment Act.
 The securities, unless registered or inscribed in the name of the Board, shall be purchased through banks or trust companies authorized to do business in the State of Illinois.
 The term "repurchase agreements" as used herein shall include flexible repurchase agreements that permit the Board to withdraw funds as needed and master repurchase agreements that permit the deposit, withdrawal and redeposit of funds over time.